Getting Paid for Unused Vacation if You Quit

 Figure out your strengths and how you can leverage them.
 Think less about the job titles and dream companies and more about your skill set and experience.
 If you discover you are lacking in an area, plan out how you will develop your skills.
 You may need to pursue more education, take a volunteer position, or start positioning yourself for the next job while still in your current job.

-Unused Vacation or Sick Time
+Getting Paid for Unused Vacation or Sick Time

 Once you know, without a doubt, that you are prepared for a job change and will definitely be leaving your current employer, it is time to think about any unused vacation or sick time you have.
 Because companies are not obligated to provide paid vacation or sick time to employees, they are also not required to pay employees for unused leave time, unless there is a company policy and/or state law providing for payment when an employee resigns.

 In addition, there is no federal law governing if and when accrued vacation must be paid when an employee leaves his or her job.
 If you resign, whether you are paid for unused vacation and sick time depends on company policy and the law in your state regarding accrued leave time and whether that company policy sets criteria for paying employees for unused vacation or sick leave.
+If you're fired, there may be different laws and policies that cover what you'll be paid for after a termination.

 States That Require Payment for Unused Leave